konjevicante/angular-todo-example-app/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## Running with Docker

+Run following commands to build the image and run the container on port 4300.

+`$ docker build -t angular-todo-example-app .`

+`$ docker run -d -it -p 4300:4300 --name=TodoMVC angular-todo-example-app yarn server`

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).